Coronavirus News & Resources

 Supplemental Nutrition Assistance Program (SNAP) benefits are expanded.
 SNAP provides nutrition benefits to supplement the food budget of families in need.

-- SNAP certification periods are extended through April 2020.
+- SNAP certification periods were extended through April 2020.

 - SNAP interviews may be done over the phone.